codeplatoon-fullstack/installfest/Windows/README.md

 We are going to install everything that you will need for this course.
 Please do this in order!

+1. Terminal
-1. Visual Studio Code & `code`
+2. Visual Studio Code & `code`
-2. Windows Subsystem for Linux (WSL)
+3. Windows Subsystem for Linux (WSL)
-3. Package Management
+4. Package Management
-4. Python
+5. Python
-5. Node
+6. Node
-6. Git
+7. Git
-7. Alisases
+8. Alisases
-8. PostgreSQL
+9. PostgreSQL

+## Terminal
+The default terminal you should use initially is Windows Powershell.
+You can find this by opening the Start menu and starting to type "powershell".

 ## Visual Studio Code & `code`